Uranium in Africa

 A-Cap Resources' Letlhakane project in the northeast of the country comprises Gojwane and Serule orebodies, with Gorgon, Gorgon South, Mokobaesi, and Kraken prospects covering the former, totaling 61,000 tU at 0.015% in a flat shallow deposit, to 75 m over 9 km.
 It is open to the west.
 This includes 29,000 tU at 0.013% U as JORC-compliant indicated resource in Gojwane deposit.
 Serule contributed two thirds of the 72,000 tU inferred resource in mid 2012.
 In July 2013 the global total was upgraded to 22,160 tU at 0.017%U indicated and 96,750 tU inferred at 0.018%U, all at 100 ppm cut-off.
 The ore is carnotite in calcrete and amenable to alkaline or acid heap leaching.

 Production at about 1350 tU/yr is envisaged, exported through Namibia.
-Australian-based A-Cap Resources has been seeking an experienced industry partner for the $200 million project.
+Australian-based A-Cap Resources has been seeking an experienced industry partner for the $350 million project.
+It applied for a mining licence in September 2015.
 China Growth Minerals Ltd (10.74%) and its parent Ansheng Investment Co Ltd (21.84%, largely from underwriting) are the two largest shareholders in A-Cap.
 The company also has the Mea coal project about 120 km northwest and adjacent to its Southern Pans uranium prospect.

 Along strike from this, Impact Minerals based in Western Australia is exploring some prospective deposits in eastern Botswana including Lekobolo, with uranium mineralisation down to 45m.
 Further south, it has the Shoshong and Ikongwe prospects in calcrete.
 Polo Resources owns 19.9% of Impact.